flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 ## Conclusion

-So we have completed scripting a full end-to-end purchase of an item in a typical online store using a number of different methods with Flood Chrome.
+So we have completed scripting a full end-to-end purchase of an item in a typical online store using a number of different methods with Flood Element.
 This is quite a comprehensive and complex task using a protocol level user that is more common in popular load test tools such as Jmeter and Gatling.

-Usage of a Browser Level User such as Flood Chrome takes a lot of the complexity out of scripting these types of dynamic sites.
+Usage of a Browser Level User such as Flood Element takes a lot of the complexity out of scripting these types of dynamic sites.